Structure of K\"ahler foliations with negative transverse Ricci curvature: Introduction

-In the classical (unfoliated) situation, the quasi-negativity of the Ricci curvature implies, according to Riemenschneider theorem \cite{Riemen73}, that $X$ is of general type.
+Assume now that $\F$ is transversely K\" ahler and satisfies the assumption~\ref{A:Riccineg}.
+In the classical (unfoliated) situation, the quasi-negativity of the Ricci curvature implies that $X$ is of general type~\cite{Riemen73}.
 As a byproduct, the group $\Aut(X)$ of biholomorphisms of $X$ is nessessarily finite.
 In our foliated setting, it is therefore natural to inquire whether the transverse action is finite.
 Actually, we cannot expect it to hold in full generality.
-This is illustrated by the example given in \S\ref{SS:counterexamples}-(\ref{R:homorientnecessary}) above and which was actually given in \cite[\S5.5]{lobiancoetal2022} to this end.
+This is illustrated by the example given in \S\ref{SS:counterexamples}-(\ref{R:homorientnecessary}) above.
 Indeed, retaining the same notations, we know from Dirichlet's units theorem that $\mathcal{O}_K^*$ is a group of rank $s+t-1$.
 Elements of $\mathcal{O}_K^{*,+}/U$ induce automorphisms of $X(K,U)$.
 Therefore as soon as $t>1$, we obtain automorphisms with infinite transverse order.

 We now turn our attention to the particular case where $X$ is itself K\" ahler.
 As we can see, the situation is much better. \begin{THM} Let $(X,\F)$ be a foliated compact K\"ahler manifold ($\F$ being holomorphic).
 Assume that $\F$ is transversely K\" ahler with quasi-negative Ricci curvature.
 Then the transverse action of $\Aut(X,\F)$ is finite. \end{THM} \begin{remark} We are not aware of any example satisfying \ref{A:Riccineg} and \ref{A:homor} with $X$ complex non-K\"ahler such that the transverse action of $\Aut(X,\F)$ is infinite. \end{remark}